Friday, June 7th, 2019 and is filed under AI Insight News

 Log in or subscribe to AI Insight to further research, sort, compare, and analyze all of the private and public funds in our coverage universe.
 Plus, you can view more stats on other private placement categories and access Excel charts of this data.

-Watch this video or request a live demo of AI Insight’s expansive Industry Reports customized to your business needs.
+Watch this tour or request a live demo of AI Insight’s expansive Industry Reports customized to your business needs.

 Data as of May 31, 2019, based on programs activated on the AI Insight platform as of this date.